antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

         "mesh_gen": 1,               # 1 means that a new mesh should be generated
     "slab_file": "kur_slab2_dep_02.24.18.xyz",    #name of the Slab 2.0 file
-    "seismog_depth": 60,            #Max depth included in the mesh "depth_interpolator": 'v4'      # Algorithm of interpolation between Slab and grid nodes depth. v4 is the suggested but it cannot work if few memory is available.
-In this case change with "nearest".
+    "seismog_depth": 60,            #Max depth included in the mesh "depth_interpolator": "v4"      # Algorithm of interpolation between Slab and grid nodes depth. "v4" is the suggested but it could not work depending on MATLAB configuration.
+In this case change with "nearest"
     "element_size": 12.5e3,         #Average size of mesh face

     "Event": {